- The Trust

 Finally, locals can participate in a spot of shopping with household retailers sprinkled throughout a High Street still basking in the glow of a £2 million overhaul.
 Best of all perhaps, Bromsgrove boasts a selection of widely revered cafes and pubs that truly foster a sense of community.

-As with Housman Court, St John’s includes separate lounges, a spacious garden and plenty in the way of social activity.
+St John’s includes separate lounges, a spacious garden and plenty in the way of social activity.
 A 42-bed care home with nursing, its structure dates back to Victorian times, albeit with modern touches.

 All bedrooms come complete with en suite facilities.
 Friends and family are encouraged to visit at any time.